open-telemetry/oteps/text/0240-Sampling_Configuration.md

 ```

 The `any_sampler` is a composite sampler which takes a non-empty list of Samplers as the argument.
 When making a sampling decision, it goes through the list and asks each sampler for its decision about sampling.
 If any of these samplers decides to sample, the final decision is to sample.
 If none of the samplers from the list wants to sample the span, the composite sampler drops the span.
-State trace modfications by all the child samplers are cumulative.
+[Trace state](https://opentelemetry.io/docs/specs/otel/trace/api/#tracestate) modfications by all the child samplers are cumulative.

+Each direct component of `any_sampler` is guaranteed to participate in the sampling decision (be invoked) and will see the same _parent_ state.
+The order of the component samplers in the list does not matter, as long as there's no overlap in the trace state keys they use.

 ### Logical-And Sampling